This post consists of three short sections, each making a point related to keeping Jesus first in our reading of Scripture.

 In Revelation, Jesus is frequently present, and He is quoted at length in His letters to the seven churches (1:8-3:22).
 He is also quoted four times in the final chapter (22:7, 12-13, 16, and 20).
 It has to be noted as well that, in Revelation, John is writing about what Jesus did in a vision, rather than about what He did corporeally.

-A couple of observations here: (1) It’s interesting how Jesus appeared three separate times (at least) to Paul; and (2) it’s also interesting that the three direct quotes of Jesus outside the Gospels and Acts are by Paul, Peter, and John (i.e., none by James or Jude or the author of Hebrews).
+A couple of observations here: (1) It’s interesting how Jesus appeared three separate times (at least) to Paul; and (2) it’s also interesting that the likely apparent sources of the direct quotes of Jesus outside the Gospels and the first part of Acts are Paul, Peter, and John (i.e., none by James or Jude or the author of Hebrews).

 Here is a question that occurred to me in the course of looking through the New Testament letters as I wrote this post: Is it surprising that Jesus is not quoted and described more in those letters than He is?